ExabeamLabs/new-scale-content-hub/Automation/PagerDuty/readme.md

 # Exabeam Automation Management - Integration with PagerDuty
+Description: This Automation Management integration with PagerDuty currently supports the Action of *Create an Incident*
 Version: 1.0<br>
 Author: Nick Oneill US TAM - Sept 2025 - Reach out with any questions<br>